 Because of this, you might find yourself eating more sugary foods as a way to compensate for reduced glucose levels.
 These sugary foods will then bring a spike in your blood sugar levels.

 Now moving on to the other side of the coin.
 How can too much drinking of alcohol drop your sugar levels to its lowest low?

 According to the American Diabetes Association (ADA), if you drink too much i.e. more than 2 drinks per sitting your blood sugar levels will drop too low.

 You could experience hypoglycemia (hypo – very low blood sugar) – which in extreme cases can be fatal.

 This is more commonly seen in people who take insulin or other diabetes medicines.

-When high on drinks, you may fail to notice the symptoms of hypo (e.g. like sweating, trembling, difficulty in seeing and talking etc.).
+When high on drinks, you may fail to notice the symptoms of hypo (e.g. sweating, trembling, difficulty in seeing and talking, etc.).
 If not controlled, it can put your life also at risk!

 Alcohol is very high in calories and is stored as fat under your skin.
 So it increases fats and bad cholesterol in your blood.
 In the long run, it can cause high blood pressure or a heart problem.